Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Discussion

+We interpret the results above as an indication that more massive galaxies host SNeIa that are brighter in the NIR than those hosted in less massive host galaxies.
+This result is not strongly supported by all of the statistical tests implemented but it is supported at a $2$-$\sigma$ level.
+Our interpretation of the data here is in agreement with the results from the U20 paper which is not affected by potential biases from multiple SNeIa surveys.

 \citet{Brout20} claim that the host galaxy stellar mass dependence seen at optical wavelengths is due to the correlation of dust in different galaxies.
 Because NIR is less sensitive to dust, we should not see any significant correlations between the NIR residuals and host galaxy mass if the correlation is driven by dust.
-The \citet{Burns18} results support this finding; however, our results do not support this hypothesis.
-Without the outlier population, the H band residual step is 0.11~mag compared to the 0.17~mag in the optical (at the best fit step break) indicating that some of the correlation may be due to dust but not all of the correlation.
+This analysis has found some evidence to support a correlation between the NIR and host galaxy stellar mass; however, the trend is only seen at a $2$-$\sigma$ level.
+Therefore; we cannot conclude if the correlation is driven by dust alone.